sekilab/TokyoHawkeye2020/README.md

 ![](/dataset.jpg)

 ### Head annotation
 For every image the heads of pedestrians (including bikers) are annotated.
-The annotation format is a list of (x,y) coordinated in a .mat file.
+The annotation format is a list of (x,y) coordinates in a .mat file.

 ### Segmentation annotation
 The complete training set and nearly half of the validation set includes segmentation annotation, for seven classes: